Dana Holgorsen: Houston

 Holgorsen resigned from his West Virginia job on January 1, 2019, to accept the head-coaching position at Houston, where he previously was the offensive coordinator under head coach Kevin Sumlin.
 In 2022, he received a contract extension to go until 2027.
 Holgorsen was fired on November 26, 2023, following a losing season in the team’s first year as part of the Big 12 Conference.
-Houston agreed to pay $14.8 million in buyout money, but his deal includes a mitigation clause which may reduce the amount if he takes another job.
+Houston agreed to pay $14.8 million in buyout money, but his deal included a mitigation clause that reduced the amount based on his subsequent employment.
+He was later hired, and then promoted, at Nebraska and his salary used to offset his buyout.

+TCU

+Holgersen served briefly, from July to November in 2024, as an analyst and advance scout for TCU.

 Nebraska

 On November 11, 2024, Nebraska head coach Matt Rhule announced that Holgorsen, who was initially hired as an offensive consultant, would serve as the Cornhuskers' offensive coordinator for the remainder of the 2024 season.
 He replaced former offensive coordinator Marcus Satterfield, who was assigned solely as the tight ends coach.